hande-qmc/hande/documentation/hubbard.rst

     Set the target number of particles to be reached before the shift is allowed to vary.
 This is only checked at the end of each report loop.
+**reference_det** *electron_1 electron_2 ... electron_nel*
+    Integer list.

+    Default: use the first nalpha alpha spin-orbitals and first nbeta beta spin-orbitals, where nalpha and nbeta are the number of alpha and beta electrons respectively, as defined by the **ms** input option.
+Note that this can lead to using a 'bad' reference determinant which is a long way from the ground state energy.
+This is particularly true when using the real space formulation of the Hubbard model, as it causes as many sites as possible to be doubly occupied.

+    Set the reference determinant to occupy the specified spin-orbitals.
+    The index of each spin-orbital is printed out in the basis functions section of the output.

 Calculation options: parallel options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^